 Sustainable Development Initiatives.
 On August 23, 2002, the Department of State released information on four initiatives or "signature partnerships," which were formally announced at the World Summit on Sustainable Development (WSSD) in Johannesburg on August 29.
-These initiatives were the Water for the Poor Initiative, the Initiative to Cut Hunger in Africa, the Congo Basin Forest Partnership, and the Clean Energy Initiative.
+These initiatives were the Water for the Poor Initiative, the Initiative to End Hunger in Africa, the Congo Basin Forest Partnership, and the Clean Energy Initiative.
 The initiatives, which drew praise from the United Nations representative to the conference, stress "public-private partnerships," through which U.S. assistance funds would be used to leverage investments in Africa by other governments, international organizations, NGOs, and the private sector.
 For example, under the West Africa Water Initiative, part of the Water for the Poor Initiative, USAID would provide \$4.4 million as a partner in a \$41 million, 5-year effort to supply potable water and sanitation to rural villages in Ghana, Mali, and Niger.
 Other partners would include the Conrad N. Hilton Foundation and UNICEF.
 Skeptics of the initiatives maintain that the amounts of U.S. assistance being offered are modest and seem to come largely from funds that have already been budgeted or promised.
 Some also complain that the funds might be used to promote private business interests.
 (New York Times, August 30, 2002.)
+The initiative to end hunger aims at harnessing science and technology to boost agricultural production and at strengthening markets to assist small farmers.

 In addition to the signature partnerships, USAID released documents at WSSD reviewing U.S. actions intended to prevent famine in southern Africa and fight infectious disease.
 Another document reported on a \$15 million investment guarantee by the U.S. Overseas Private Investment Corporation (OPIC) to support the construction of low-income housing and associated infrastructure in South Africa.
-The guarantee would help a U.S. forprofit company support a bank making construction loans to private developers and contractors.
+The guarantee would help a U.S. for-profit company support a bank making construction loans to private developers and contractors.
 (OPIC press release, August 29, 2002.)